Jazz at Woodmere

 Planning to attend a jazz concert?
 Please review our music performance policy page.

 June 12, 2021

 They put the BLUE in blues and were not afraid to keep the stories of life real and raw in their music.
 BB was known as the “King” and Muddy was known as the “Father” of the Blues.
 Vocalist and guitarist Rich Tucker will take us to those “Down Home Blues” with BB’s “The Thrill Is Gone” and Muddy’s “Mannish Boy,” songs that will forever be an integral part of America’s songbook!

-This special holiday commemorates the date in 1865 when news arrived to enslaved African Americans in Galveston, Texas of their emancipation from slavery.
-This multi-faceted celebration will feature The Arpeggio Jazz Ensemble performing selections from the jazz opera, Never Back Down, the music of King Sunny Ade, Archie Shepp, and Max Roach, along with a special poetry and music performance by award-winning Black lyricist and author Nina "Lyrispect" Ball.
+This special holiday commemorates the date in 1865 when news arrived to the enslaved African Americans in Galveston, Texas of their emancipation from slavery.
+This multi-faceted celebration featured The Arpeggio Jazz Ensemble performing selections from the jazz opera, Never Back Down and the music of King Sunny Ade, Archie Shepp, and Max Roach, along with a special poetry and music performance by the award-winning Black lyricist and author, Nina "Lyrispect" Ball.
 An evening to celebrate the determination of the human spirit in pursuit of freedom.
 In partnership with the African American Museum of Philadelphia.